11 Best Ski Resorts in Minnesota, 2023

 1. Lutsen Mountains

 Lutsen Mountains will surprise you with its sheer size for a Midwest ski resort.
 Here, you'll find not just one, but four interconnected mountains providing a wide array of skiing and boarding options.
+You may also be surprised to learn that Lusten Mountains has a gondola, a rarity in this part of the United States.
+This six-passenger lift rises over 1,000 vertical feet to the upper reaches of Moose Mountain.

 Lutsen Mountains receives an average of 10 feet of snow each season and has a state-of-the-art snowmaking system, recently improved by a nine-million-dollar injection of capital investment.
 The ski hill has 95 named runs that are predominantly intermediate in nature.
 If you like long blue cruisers, ride the six-person Caribou Express; if steep and difficult is more your thing, head over to the Iron Mountain chair for some double black diamond runs.